mikemerin/mikemerin.github.com/_posts/2017-05-20-JS-through-Ruby.md

 **I'll be going into a lot of detail in this post, if you want an abbreviated JS-only cheat sheet you can find that [here](https://mikemerin.github.io/Javascript-Cheat-Sheet/), though I would recommend going through this post if you want a better understanding of how everything works.**

 I'll assume you know how to iterate in Ruby already, but if not then look at my [first cryptography post](https://mikemerin.github.io/cryptography/) for a detailed explanation.
-I'll also be shortening my JS scripts with ES6 JS notation or *arrow functions*, but don't worry I'll explain them as I go along.

 We'll be going over these loops, iterations, and global methods: